ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       alg:basis=0 is assumed quietly unless mip:basis=1 or qcp:dual=1 is
       specified, respectively.

+alg:concurrentmethod (concurrentmethod)
+      Controls the methods used by the concurrent continuous solver:

+      -1 - Automatic (default)
+      0  - Barrier, dual, primal simplex
+      1  - Barrier and dual simplex
+      2  - Barrier and primal simplex
+      3  - Dual and primal simplex

 alg:cutoff (cutoff)
       If the optimal objective value is worse than cutoff, report "objective cutoff" and do not return a solution.
 Default: Infinity for minimizing,